johnemmanuelbond/loggers.larders/content/Locations/Harport/Harport Racetrack.md

 - Indiscretely asking around about esmellia
 - Showing the trout pin
 - Making a scene
+- SPECIAL: Wildshaping or de-wildshaping in *anyones* view is +3 sus

 Based on suspicion the players encounter a patrol of guards upon entering each of the following locations if they roll a 1 on the patrol die:
 - Each casino level.